Universal Intermediate Gradient Method for Convex Problems with Inexact Oracle: Problem Statement and Preliminaries

 Finally, for a convex function $f: \textbf{dom } f \rightarrow R$ with $\textbf{dom } f \subseteq E$ we denote by $\nabla f(x)\in E^{\ast}$ one of its subgradients.

 We consider the following convex composite optimization problem \cite{nesterov2013gradient}:

-where $Q$ is a simple closed convex set, $h(x)$ is a simple closed convex function, $f(x)$ is a convex on $Q$ function with inexact first-order oracle, defined below.
-We assume that problem is solvable with optimal solution $x^{\ast}$.
+where $Q$ is a simple closed convex set, $h(x)$ is a simple closed convex function and $f(x)$ is a convex function on $Q$ with inexact first-order oracle, defined below.
+We assume that problem \eqref{eq_pr} is solvable with optimal solution $x^{\ast}$.